Google Pixel 10 vs. Pixel 9: Not an easy choice

 Obsidian, Porcelain, Wintergreen, Peony

-Otherwise, the Pixel 10 is expected to keep the exact same RAM and storage options as the Pixel 9.
-In that case, both phones would have 12GB of memory and either 128GB or 256GB of storage.
-Higher capacities would be reserved for the more expensive Pixel 10 models, unless Google decides to make a change.
+Otherwise, the Pixel 10 keeps the exact same RAM and storage options as the Pixel 9.
+Both phones have 12GB of memory and either 128GB or 256GB of storage.
+Higher capacities are reserved for the more expensive Pixel 10 models, as usual.

-The only other rumored hardware change is a bump to battery capacity, which is said to be 4,970mAh on the Pixel 10.
+The only other major hardware change is a bump to battery capacity, which is 4,970mAh on the Pixel 10.
 That's up from 4,700mAh on the current Pixel 9.
+You also get magnetic Qi2 support on the Pixel 10 with up to 15W wireless charging speeds.

 Google Pixel 10 vs. Pixel 9: Cameras